Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 ## Use {{site.base_gateway}}

-With this deployment, your Kong Gateway should now be serving the Kong Manager WebGUI and the Kong Admin API.
+{{site.base_gateway}} is now be serving the Kong Manager WebGUI and the Kong Admin API.

-For local deploys, Kong Manager will be locally accessible at `https://kong.127-0-0-1.nip.io`.
+For local deployments, Kong Manager is locally accessible at `https://kong.127-0-0-1.nip.io`.
 The [nip.io](https://nip.io) service resolves this domain to localhost also known as `127.0.0.1`.

 You can configure Kong via the Admin API with [decK](https://docs.konghq.com/deck/latest/), [Insomnia](https://docs.insomnia.rest/insomnia/get-started), HTTPie, or cURL, at [https://kong.127-0-0-1.nip.io/api](https://kong.127-0-0-1.nip.io/api)